crusher-dev/documentation/docs/get-started/binaries.md

 ## Next steps

-Once you extracted the tarball, you are ready to use QuestDB.
+Once you extracted the tarball, you are ready to use Crusher.
 Navigate to our [CLI](/docs/reference/client/cli/) page to learn more about its usage.